Skip to main content

 Prerequisites: Students must have completed the Form 6 AS Painting course and passed the AS components before doing the A2 Painting course.

 Course description/aims: Painting is a subject that can be used in many industries such as set design, television and film, animation and fashion.
 This course is much more in-depth than Form 6 Painting and prepares students for tertiary study in the creative fields.
-Now in the age of social media, it is easier than ever before to become a freelance artist and/or illustrator for big firms when students can create a portfolio of their artworks and upload them onto their own website.
-By sending out a link, students can build up their own client base and work as a professional freelancer.
+Now thanks to social media, it is easier than ever before to become a freelance artist and/or illustrator for big firms when students can create a portfolio of their artworks and upload them onto their own website.
+Students can build up their own client base and work as a professional freelancer.

 Artists and illustrators are now sort after as many people in the past have not thought it was a viable career path, but now with easy access to social media and a shortage of skilled artists, students have a very realistic career in the fine arts.
 This subject would work well with other subjects such as Business Studies, Accounting and Media Studies.